SOFTCOVER: $26.99 CA | $21.99 US

 Each author shares stories and insights drawn from their personal experiences and research.
 Building on the core themes of attachment, relational resilience, and cultural diversity, the strategies they offer will guide helpers in facilitating healthy connections within relationships.

-Learn More About The Culture Question:
+Learn More About this Book: